Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fishing line and parachute cord are the main materials, the knitting needle (hook) is made of bamboo or reed, sharpened at both ends with barbs, with a hole in the middle to pierce the fishing line through.
 The hook is made of bamboo to hang the net high and weave from the top to the bottom.
 When weaving, the weaver must hang the hook upside down to hook the top of the net, the top of the net is woven into a large, sturdy fishbone-shaped braid to hold the body of the net and the bottom of the net.
 Also from that top of the net, the weaver tightly winds a long braided fishing line or a rope so that when throwing the net, they can hold the top line and slowly pull the net up to catch fish.
 Depending on the size of the net, the top line of the net will be of different lengths.

 After weaving the top rope of the net, people weave from top to bottom.
-When weaving near the mouth, there is a circle made of rattan or bamboo, whittled to balance the net and make it easier to weave.
+When weaving near the mouth, there is a circle made of rattan or bamboo, whittled to balance the net body and make weaving easier.
 When weaving, people use a hook to tie the loops together, combining skillful movements of the fingers to get an even net surface, weaving the net eyes in each loop from left to right, gradually going down.

 The main feature of the net is that the net mesh is always loosely woven at the top, and the mesh gets thicker as it goes down.
 When the mesh is finished, an iron chain or clamp (consisting of small circles, about 1.5 - 2 cm in diameter, hooked together) must be attached to the mouth of the net, heavy enough to prevent fish and other aquatic species from escaping when caught.